menu

 Occupations and Workforce

-Presidio is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Presidio is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Presidio is a city of sales and office workers, professionals, and farmers, fishers, or foresters.
 There are especially a lot of people living in Presidio who work in sales jobs (29.51%), teaching (21.59%), and farm management occupations (13.54%).

 Setting & Lifestyle